keleustes/blog/content/cluster-api/_index.en.md

     machine to join.
   - Can kustomize be used to build the cluster-api MachineList and Cluster CRDs from Airship Site definitions.
 - This is not a "replacement" for airship drydock.
-This POC merely aims at highlighting the potential advantages and pitfall in going in that direction.
+This POC merely aims to highlight the potential advantages and pitfall in going in that direction.

 ## Lessons Learned